Renz is an enthusiast of digital technology. He devotes his time to studying how these platforms can help make things work for us.

 3. The next step is to copy the image itself.
 You may do this by opening a file using any web browsers.
 (In my case, I used Google Chrome).
-And then, right-click on the picture, and select Copy image.
+Right-click on the picture and select Copy image.

 6. If everything goes well, the photo will load up fine.
 Then, the final step is to click on Save, and you're all done!

 Next time when you compose an email, the signature will automatically be inserted.
 And it means your email will now look more dashing!